 In summary, the impacts upon aquatic biodiversity associated with the project are of Low significance, after mitigation.
 The loss of irreplaceable aquatic habitat and/or important biota is highly unlikely, i.e. Very High sensitivity or No-Go areas.
 This also includes the spanning of a functioning drainage line, which would not be seen as problematic, if suitable stormwater management and drainage from the area of the site is provided.
+However, it is assumed that the final layout will orientate the hardstands, crane pads, blade laydowns and construction camps outside of any of the No-Go areas.

 The specialist has no objection to the authorisation of the proposed activities assuming that all mitigations and buffer zones are implemented.
-However, it is assumed that the final layout will orientate the hardstands, crane pads, blade laydowns and construction camps outside of any of the No-Go areas.
+None of the proposed project alternatives (buildings) have a direct impact on the aquatic environment, making use of the existing provincial / district road network thus either option is deemed acceptable.

 The significant impacts are associated with the access road crossings river systems.
-These systems are generally in a modified state (existing road), but still provide some habitat and important ecological functions.
+These systems are generally in a modified state, but still provide some habitat and important ecological functions.